fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/plugins/sinaps/functionalities.rst

 Functionalities
 ===============

-Once your FusionDirectory instance is correctly set to be receiving user and structures diffusion events in Sinaps and Sinaps plugin is up and running (see :ref:`configuration` ), creation and modification on Sinaps objects will be applied in FusionDirectory with the following rules.
+Once your FusionDirectory instance is correctly set to be receiving user and structures diffusion events in Sinaps and Sinaps plugin is up and running (see :ref:`sinaps-configuration` ), creation and modification on Sinaps objects will be applied in FusionDirectory with the following rules.

 Diffusion
 ---------